RJ Barrett NBA Playoffs Player Props: Knicks vs. Heat

 RJ Barrett Insights vs. the Heat

-- Barrett's Knicks average 101 possessions per game, which ranks 23rd among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.
+- He's knocked down 1.7 threes per game, or 11.7% of his team's makes from beyond the arc this season.

-- The Heat are the second-best defensive team in the NBA, giving up 109.8 points per contest.
+- Allowing 109.8 points per game, the Heat are the second-ranked team in the NBA on defense.

-- On the boards, the Heat are ranked sixth in the NBA, allowing 41.9 rebounds per game.
+- On the boards, the Heat have allowed 41.9 rebounds per contest, which puts them sixth in the NBA.

+- The Heat give up 25.6 assists per contest, 14th-ranked in the league.

-- In terms of assists, the Heat are ranked 14th in the NBA, giving up 25.6 per contest.
+- In terms of 3-pointers, the Heat are 28th in the NBA, conceding 13.1 makes per game.

 RJ Barrett vs. the Heat